hajihajhaj/DevCon-3-Simcade-Prototype/DEVCON-3-GDD.md

 - **Fun and Enjoyment:**
 - Above all, the game should be enjoyable and provide moments of laughter, camaraderie, or even light-hearted trash talk during multiplayer matches.

+---

 ## Simcade Balance
-- How does the game balance realistic physics with arcade-style fun to appeal to a wide audience? (mention what the target power ups do)
+- **How does the game balance realistic physics with arcade-style fun to appeal to a wide audience?**

+To balance realistic physics with arcade-style fun, we kept everything accurate to real life, like the size, weight, bounciness, and friction of the ball, paddle, and table.
+When the player hits the ball, it reacts with extra force, just like it would in real life.
+We also added bounce sound effects to make the experience more immersive, and the art, including the table and scoreboard, was designed to look like the real thing.

+To add some fun and variety, we included targets that give players temporary power-ups.
+The gold target gives a 2x score multiplier, rewarding accuracy, while the green target slows down time so players can aim more carefully.
+By combining realism with arcade-style features, the game appeals to both competitive and casual players.

 ---